CptBang/Instaounce/README.md

-Created for Shopfiy Developer Internship for Winter 2021.
+Created for Shopify Developer Internship for Winter 2021.